garyesmith/react-portfolio/README.md

 **Restricting access**

-By default, Auth0 will permit anyone with a valid social media account to register and login to the site.
-Since this is intended to be a restricted admin panel, this behaviour is obviously not desired.
+By default, Auth0 will permit anyone with a valid social media account to register and login to the applicaiton.
+Since this path is intended to be a restricted admin panel, this behaviour is not desired.
 You can refer to the extensive Auth0 documentation to consider various ways to restrict access, such as using an invite-only setup, or restricting signups using rules or actions.

-One quick way to restrict access to a small number of known email addresses is to create Rule inside the Auth0 control panel under *Auth Pipeline* > *Rules*, [as described here](https://auth0.com/rules/simple-user-whitelist).
+One quick way to restrict access to a small number of known email addresses is to create *Rule* inside the Auth0 control panel under *Auth Pipeline* > *Rules*, [as described here](https://auth0.com/rules/simple-user-whitelist).
 You may likely also want to create a *Force email verification* Rule for additional security.

 ## 5.0 Content customization